LunchWithaLens/PlannerAppOnlyPublic/README.md

 Default paging for groups is 100 and can be increased to 999 The paging for tasks is 400 - tested on a plan with 2000+ ok.

-The App Registration for this sample needs the following permissions added:
+The App Registration for this sample needs the following application permissions added:
 - Group.Read.All
 - Tasks.Read.All

+For the sample that checks for owners who are not members, and then offers to add members additional application permissions are required:

+- GroupMember.ReadWrite.All
+- User.ReadWrite.All

 I keep my client Id and the secret for the App Registration in KeyVault and the PowerShell shows placeholders for the various items such as:
 - Azure tenant Id and subscription name